Forecasting skill of a crowd-prediction platform: A comparison of exchange rate forecasts: Results

 \section{Results}

-The individual predictions of both the crowd-prediction as well as the random-walk`s prediction, are plotted in the supplementary material figures \ref{fig:mp_vs_rw_BRL} to \ref{fig:mp_vs_rw_TRY}.
-Figure \ref{fig:mp_vs_rw_all} displays the mean squared error for questions 1 to 11, 18 and 19.
+Figure \ref{fig:mp_vs_rw_all} plots the accuracy of the two methods over time, as measured by the mean squared error.
 The black line represents the evolving error of crowd-predictions over time (x-axis), while the red line shows the error of the random-walk model.
+The dashed green line represents the error that a random guesser would achieve.
 Initially, the error of crowd-predictions fluctuates substantially due to the limited number of predictions available at the start, resulting in a small sample size for the forecast combination method.
 As more predictions are received, the combined predictions and the error tend to change considerably.
-It is worth noting that a mean squared error below $0.25$ indicates that the forecasts outperform random guessing, since a maximally uncertain prediction (predict 50\%) would yield a squared error of $0.25$.

-In general, both errors follow a similar progression over time.
-However, the random-walk model is more accurate, i.e. less erroneous than the crowd-prediction.
-This outcome is a null-result as the random-walk serves as the benchmark for forecasting accuracy.
-Nevertheless, the crowd-prediction performs only slightly worse.
-Overall, both the crowd-prediction and the random-walk model do much better than random guessing.
-Both errors converges towards zero as time progresses, since the observable outcome inches closer, i.e. the forecast horizon becomes smaller.
+As the figure \ref{fig:mp_vs_rw_all} already shows, the random-walk makes more accurate predictions on average.
+Table \ref{DM_Test_hyp1} contains the full results of the test.
+The average error of the crowd-prediction is $0.0725$ and the average error of the random-walks prediction is $0.0421$.
+A relatively large difference in error of around $0.0304$ results.
+The Diebold-Mariano test informs us that this difference is extremely unlikely to be a chance result.
+Therefore, we need to reject hypothesis 1 and conclude that the random-walk provided far more accurate predictions.